 The electric motor is called the heart of the ceiling fan.
 Its function is to convert electrical energy into mechanical energy.

-When an electric current passes through the coil of the electric motor, the magnetic field generates within the coil leads to the coil rotation.
+When an electric current passes through the coil of the electric motor, the magnetic field generated within the coil leads to the coil rotation.
 This rotation energy is transferred to the fan blades.

 Motor Housing

-Motor housing is the cover of the motor, which is of iron.
+Motor housing is the cover of the motor, which is made of iron.
 Its function is to protect the motor from dust and debris.
-Another function of the motor housing is to look the fan neat and decorative without showing the inner operation motor.
+Another function of the motor housing is to make the fan neat and decorative without showing the inner operation motor.

 Mounting Mechanism